michaelo/sapt/README.md

 Must fix to be usable AKA pri-TODO:
 -------------
-* Implement support for automatically include .env-files if they are found, scoped to the folder in which the reside.
 * Determine if current solution where variables can't be overwritten is a good idea or not.

 TODO, somewhat ordered: